 Five of the most common brand positioning mistakes and how to avoid them

 Few things will help your brand build an engaging online audience faster than a strong position.
 Your brand’s position is an early gatekeeper in the prospect’s journey to purchase and onto brand advocacy.
 Once you gain a prospect’s attention (i.e. “Volvo?”) and communicate your category (i.e. “The car company”) the next hurdle is capturing their interest with an attribute that is both differentiating and relevant (i.e. “Safe cars for families”).
 Volvo makes it look easy.
-But in fact, it is one of the most challenging and important responsibilities a marketer has.
+But in fact, brand positioning is one of the most challenging and important responsibilities a marketer has.

 Failure to position a brand well can send even the strongest products into obscurity.
-Consider Segway, Apple’s Newton or almost any of Google’s products that stray from their core search and information retrieval competence (e.g. Google Video, Buzz, Wave, Answers, Plus, etc…).
-These brands entered the market with great products and extraordinary awareness advantage yet failed to gain consumer interest because they lacked a valid strategy to position them in consumers’ minds.
+Consider Segway, Apple’s Newton, or almost any of Google’s products that stray from their core search and information retrieval competence (e.g. Google Video, Buzz, Wave, Answers, Plus, etc…).
+These brands entered the market with great products and extraordinary awareness advantages yet failed to gain consumer interest because they lacked a valid strategy to position them in consumers’ minds.

-Below are five tips that will help you avoid common pitfalls and help you craft the type of position for your brand that confers a strong competitive advantage.
+If you wonder how to position a brand effectively, below are five tips that will help you avoid common pitfalls and help you craft the type of position for your brand that confers a strong competitive advantage.

 Do ask the right questions

 What is a “well-positioned” brand?
 That’s a great question that great brands ask themselves every day.
 Basically, the quality of a positioning statement can be assessed by the answers to five key questions: